Treatment of Temporomandibular Pain/Syndrome Using LLLT/PBMT

 Temporomandibular Joint (TMJ) Pain – Treatment Overview

-Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a gentle, evidence-based treatment that targets the underlying cause of TMJ pain: inflammation, joint dysfunction, and microtrauma within the temporomandibular joint.
-It promotes healing without mechanical stress to sensitive jaw tissues.
+Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a gentle, non-invasive treatment approach used as part of a structured program for selected TMJ pain presentations.
+It may help modulate inflammation, calm irritated tissues and support joint and soft tissue recovery without adding mechanical stress to sensitive jaw tissues.

 Why Choose Low Level Laser Therapy (LLLT)?

 Many patients present after limited relief from splints, physiotherapy, massage, exercises, or anti-inflammatory medication.
-These approaches may ease symptoms temporarily but often fail to address deeper joint inflammation and tissue injury and may aggravate symptoms if introduced too early.
+These approaches may reduce symptoms temporarily, but are not suitable for every stage of recovery, especially if stretching, pressure, chewing load or exercise aggravates sensitive jaw tissues.

 Why ice, anti-inflammatories, cortisone, and PRP may not support long-term recovery.
 Read more here.